| | | | | |

 How to Use a Freezer & Pantry Inventory Tracker

-Bottom Freezer drawer pulled out to reveal organized food storage
+Bottom Freezer drawer pulled out to reveal organized food storage.

 So let’s go through the basic process of how to inventory your freezer to demonstrate how I put these food inventories to work in our home.